Lake County, Illinois

 The Circuit Court of the Nineteenth Judicial Circuit of Lake County has fifteen circuit judges and twenty-four associate judges and is divided into three divisions.
 All cases seeking monetary damages for injuries sustained in Lake County are heard in the Civil Division.
 In an attempt to resolve cases early, the parties are required to participate in arbitration.
 Any party may reject the arbitration panel’s findings, in which event; the case will proceed to trial in the Law division, if over $50,000 in damages is sought or the Law Magistrate division, if under $50,000 is sought, of the Civil Division.
 The Illinois Code of Civil Procedure, the Illinois Supreme Court Rules and the Uniform Rules of Practice of the Circuit Court of Illinois, Nineteenth Judicial Circuit govern civil cases.
 In addition, some of the judges have ‘standing orders’ specific to his or her courtroom.
 Information about the Nineteenth Judicial Circuit Court, the Uniform Rules of Practice and individual judges’ standing orders can be found here.How Do I Get Started?

-Contact us today by calling 312-345-887 or toll-free at 877-335-1206 or contact us online.
+Contact us today by calling 312-345-887 or contact us online.
 We will schedule a time to meet with you to discuss your case, answer your questions and advise you of your rights.
 If you are unable to come to our office, we will travel to a location convenient for you.
 We handle all injury and death cases on a contingency basis, so we only get paid if we actually recover money for you.